 Juvenile Idiopathic Arthritis (JIA)

-Juvenile idiopathic arthritis may cause fever, rash, and lymph node swelling and may affect the heart.
+Certain forms of juvenile idiopathic arthritis may cause fever, rash, and lymph node swelling and may affect the heart.

 Diagnosis is based on the child's symptoms and a physical examination because there is no single definitive laboratory test to diagnose the disease.